-The PCAP science assessment framework delineates the conceptual framework for the science component of PCAP (PCAP Science).
-It is informed by the provincial and territorial science curricula of the participating populations (CMEC, 2005b).
+The PCAP science assessment framework delineates the conceptual understandings used to create the science component of PCAP (PCAP Science).
+It is informed by past national science curriculum initiatives of CMEC, historical and current theoretical perspectives in science education, and the provincial and territorial science curricula of the participating populations (CMEC, 2005b).

 This framework lays out a theoretical foundation based on current research and sound practices in the field of science education.
-It builds upon two other CMEC initiatives in Canadian science education: SAIP Science assessments and the Common Framework of Science Learning Outcomes K to 12 (CMEC, 1997a).
-It provides a working definition for scientific literacy upon which assessment items are designed.
+It provides a working definition of scientific literacy upon which assessment items are designed and builds upon other CMEC initiatives in Canadian science education: SAIP Science assessments and the Common Framework of Science Learning Outcomes K to 12 (CMEC, 1997).

-Context for developing a science framework
+Historical context for developing a science assessment framework